 The algorithm will match each program with the most preferred applicant(s) on its list who have ranked that program and who are not matched with programs they prefer.

-Because of the way the matching algorithm works, you do not need to consider how you think an applicant will rank your program when preparing the rankings.
+Because of the way the matching algorithm works, you should not consider how you think an applicant will rank your program when preparing the rankings.

 Your best strategy is to rank applicants in order of your true preferences, without consideration for how you think any applicant will rank your program.

 Do not rank any applicant who is not acceptable for a program, even if the program might have unfilled positions after the Match.
-The Match results are binding; if a program is matched with an applicant you ranked, you must accept the Match result.
+The Match results are binding; if a program is matched with an applicant you ranked, you must accept the applicant into the program.

 Q & A